spatie/typescript-transformer/docs/dtos/typing-properties.md

 ## Using attributes

-You can use one of the 2 attributes provided by the package to directly transform them to TypeScript, more information about this [here](https://).
+You can use one of the two attributes provided by the package to transform them to TypeScript directly, more information about this [here](https://spatie.be/docs/typescript-transformer/v2/usage/annotations#using-typescript-within-php).

 ## Using docblocks

 You can also use docblocks to type properties.
-A more detailed overview of this can be found [here](https://docs.phpdoc.org/latest/guides/types.html).
-While PHP's built-in typed properties are great, docblocks allow for a bit more flexibility:
+You can find a more detailed overview of this [here](https://docs.phpdoc.org/latest/guides/types.html).
+While PHP's built-in typed properties are fine, docblocks allow for a bit more flexibility:

 ```php
 class Dto